MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics-365-assistant-app-teams.md

 After you have reviewed the prerequisites, configure the Dynamics 365 assistant application and bot for Teams.

-- To configure the Dynamics 365 assistant application on Microsoft Teams, see [Configure Dynamics 365 assistant application on Microsoft Teams](install-assistant-application-microsoft-teams.md).
+- To configure the Dynamics 365 assistant application on Microsoft Teams, see [Install Dynamics 365 assistant application on Microsoft Teams](install-assistant-application-microsoft-teams.md).

 - To configure the Dynamics 365 assistant bot, see [Configure Dynamics 365 assistant bot](configure-dynamics-365-bot.md).